tapdata/tapdata/README.md

 run `bash build/clean.sh` If you want to clean build target

 ### Quick Steps

-If everything is ok, now you are in a terminal window, follow next steps, have a try!
+If everything is ok, now you should be in a terminal window, follow next steps, have a try!

 #### Create New DataSource
 ```